Ukendio/jecs/README.md

 -   Rigorously [unit tested](https://github.com/Ukendio/jecs/actions/workflows/unit-testing.yaml) for stability

 ### Get Started
+This repository includes a few subfolders that can help you get started with jecs:

  how_to:
  	This is a step-by-step introduction to how this ECS works and the reasoning behind its design.